secureyourself7/python-keylogger/README.md

 2. `cd python-keylogger`
 ###### **Run as a Python script**
 3. `pip install requirements.txt` (alternatively `python -m pip ...`)
-4. `python "Runtime Broker.py"`
+4. `python Start.py`
 ###### **Run as an executable**
 3. `pip install pyinstaller`
-4. `pyinstaller --onefile --noconsole --icon=icon.ico "Runtime Broker.py"`
+4. `pyinstaller --onefile --noconsole --icon=icon.ico Start.py`
-5. `"dist\Runtime Broker.exe"`
+5. `dist\Start.exe`
 ###### **To use RSA encryption/decryption (optional)**
 1. Generate RSA key pair (optional): `python rsa_key_generator.py`.
-1. Change the public key filename / paste the key in logger.py.
+1. Change the public key filename / paste the key in Start.py.
 1. To decrypt logs type `python decryptor.py`, and then follow the instructions given by the script.

 ##### System arguments
-`logger_main.py mode [encrypt]`
+`Start.py mode [encrypt]`
 - **modes**:
   - **local:** store the logs in a local txt file.
 Filename is a MD5 hash of the current date (YYYY-Mon-DD).
   - **remote:** send the logs to a Google Form.
 You must specify the Form URL and Field Name in the script.
   - **email:** send the logs to an email.
 You must specify (SERVER, PORT, USERNAME, PASSWORD, TO)
   - **ftp:** upload logs file to an FTP account.
 You must specify (SERVER, USERNAME, PASSWORD, SSL (1 to enable, or 0), OUTPUT DIRECTORY)
 - **[optional]**
-  - **encrypt:** enable the encryption of logs with a public key provided in logger.py.
+  - **encrypt:** enable the encryption of logs with a public key provided in Start.py.

 ### Video tutorials (similar but simpler projects)
 https://www.youtube.com/watch?v=uODkiVbuR-g